DayZ-Mirrors/dayzdockerserver/README.md

 # Build the docker images
 docker compose up -d --build
 # Go into the web container, login, and install the server files
-docker compose exec main bash
+docker compose exec web bash
 # Use a real login if you want to install mods.
 Otherwise, use the anonymous user.
 You'll be limited to the vanilla Chernarus and Livonia maps.
 dz login
 dz install